Our approach to tailings management

 In addition, operations must comply with country specific regulatory requirements.

 In June 2019 we responded to the Investor Mining and Tailings Safety Initiative from the Church of England Pension Board and Swedish Council on Ethics for the AP Public Pension Fund.
 We provided this letter of response and supporting information (updated 28 August 2019).
+In November 2019, the Investor Mining and Tailings Safety Initiative reported on the responses to the disclosure request in November 2019.

 The types of tailings storage facilities we have